rejmank/blog/content/temporal.md

 This is introduction to Temporal

 ## What is Temporal
 Temporal is a workflow management system similar to Argo workflows or Step Functions.
 Temporal is a way to create pipelines that takes care of the things "around".
+You can chain workflows, run multiple activities in parrallel and all the good thinkgs.

 ## Most important properties
  durable long running workflows - no limit for how long workflow can run